Orange-eat97/tp/docs/UserGuide.md

 ### Sorting contacts: `sort`

-Sorts contacts by the fields in the order of the attribute prefixes
+Sorts contacts by the fields in the order of the attribute prefixes.

 **Format:**<br>
 `sort [n/] [p/] [e/] [a/] [t/]`